jaredly/j3/Roadmap.md

 - [ ] \n as a spacer should set 'explicitMultiline' thx
   - gonna need to do some layout there champ

+I do need an unsmoosh.

+It occurs to me that `wrap` is not necessarily what I want.
+- [ ] really, I want only to wrap when there's a selection.
+This does make some sense.

 ## Text Embeds